Arun152k/ETL-Airflow-Kafka-Spark-Cassandra/README.md

     AIRFLOW_PASSWORD="your_airflow_password"
     ```

-2. Start the services using Docker Compose:
+2. Start the services using Docker Compose

     ```docker-compose up -d```